 Only veterans who were honorably discharged from the military can file a Camp Lejeune claim

 Perhaps the most important aspect veterans, reservists, and guardsmen should be aware of is that they must have been discharged from the military honorably if they intend to seek legal recourse.
 Only if they meet this requirement will our experienced attorneys be able to start evaluating their military and medical records to determine whether they are entitled to compensation.
-Eligible veterans can file both a Camp Lejeune toxic water claim or lawsuit and a VA claim for disability compensation.
+Eligible veterans can file both a Camp Lejeune water contamination claim/lawsuit and a VA claim for disability compensation.
 The following are the other criteria they must meet to seek compensation:

 - veterans must have lived at Camp Lejeune between August 1, 1953, and December 31, 1987

 - they must have spent at least 30 consecutive days at the military base during that period

 - they must have one of the diagnoses or one of the presumptive diagnoses on this page

 - veterans must provide our legal team with evidence of the time they were stationed at the military base and proof of their related diagnosis

 However, the family members of veterans whose health was impacted by drinking contaminated water at Camp Lejeune may also be able to obtain compensation.
 Our skilled attorneys have the necessary experience and resources to help civilians, too.
 As a family member of a veteran who stayed at the military base, you must also have spent at least 30 consecutive days at Camp Lejeune between August 1, 1953, and December 31, 1987.
 Furthermore, you must have one of the diagnoses from the same list.